Dr Will Thomas

 Most enjoyable career moments (in no particular order)

-- Being a big sports fan, one of my most enjoyable moments was seeing the GB Women’s Hockey team lift gold in Rio – knowing that I had worked with them to apply my research.
+- Being a big sports fan, one of my most enjoyable moments was seeing the GB Women’s Hockey team lift gold in Rio.
 Having worked with them to develop the psychological beliefs that lead to improved performance and resilience, it was no surprise to see these qualities play out in that incredible final.

 - One of my favourite projects in one that I am currently working on with the Royal Marines.
 This large scale cultural reboot involved visiting their training base in Lympstone, interviewing Marines at all levels and proposing interventions that can ultimately make a real difference to Royal Marines in the field.